 Inspiring!
 While reading up about Dirt Candy, I also found a recipe for Cohen’s “secret weapon stir-fry sauce.”
 I was fascinated and had to try the idea as soon as possible.
 Since tofu takes on flavors so well, I decided to try this fresh green sauce in a tofu scramble.
 The results were equal parts gorgeous and satisfying.

-Pictured above: Cohen’s secret weapon stir-fry sauce ingredients, with some of my personal adjustments (extra super greens, no ginger).
+Pictured above: Cohen’s secret weapon stir-fry sauce ingredients, with some of my personal adjustments (extra super greens, no ginger–although I do love ginger).
 For our tofu scramble purposes, this sauce will be henceforth be referred to as “green sauce.” 🙂

-Alright, Dr. Seuss fans, meet a better (not gross) version of Sam-I-Am’s silly green dish.
-No food coloring needed.
+Alright, Dr. Seuss fans, meet a better, kinder (and not gross) version of Sam-I-Am’s silly green dish.
+No nasty food coloring needed.
 And it’s all plants–truly green!